What is CMMS? (Definition, Meaning & How CMMS Works)

 Enhanced Security

 A cloud-based CMMS improves the security of facilities in a few ways.
-Because your organization’s data is stored off-site in a centralized database, rather than on decentralized, internal servers, it offers a higher level of security—and a fast and easy route to disaster recovery.
+Because your organization’s data is stored off-site in a centralized database rather than on decentralized, internal servers, it offers a higher level of security—and a fast and easy route to disaster recovery.
 It also helps reduce the workload and threat impacts on your IT department.
 Having a centralized database housing all of your asset information reduces paperwork—and the risk of misplacing or overlooking important information that could cause problems down the line.
 Cloud-based CMMS includes an interface that shows different levels of data and information, depending on the device it’s being accessed from and who is accessing it.

 The insights gained from the information housed within the CMMS database can lead to better decisions around assets.
 For example, companies can see exactly what equipment may need replacing or may require preventative maintenance.
 By using a CMMS, maintenance teams no longer have to rely on paper trails and spreadsheets to determine what may be happening with an asset, making it faster and easier to make the right decisions concerning equipment maintenance, repair, and replacement.

-Easier transfer of knowledge
+Easier Transfer of Knowledge

 Reduced Downtime